Speakers & Leaders Information

 Ed McDowell – Ed is a retired US Air Force aviator and Aerospace Corporation executive.
 Interests in gardening and native plants have resulted in leadership positions with Georgia Native Plant Society, Georgia Botanical Society, Georgia Master Gardeners Association, and Cullowhee Native Plants in the Landscape Conference.
 A nature photographer and naturalist, Ed has led wildflower and tree/shrub hikes at the Pilgrimage since 2000.

-Ken McFarland – Ken is a lecturer in the Division of Biology and manages the research greenhouses and gardens at the University of Tennessee in Knoxville.
+Ken McFarland – Ken is a retired senior lecturer in the Division of Biology he taught General Botany and managed the research greenhouses and gardens at the University of Tennessee in Knoxville.
 He worked with Dr. Aaron J. Sharp on the Mexican Moss Flora project and researched bryophytes in Central and South America and the southern Appalachians.
 Ken is chairman of the Pilgrimage organizing committee and has volunteered since 1976, leading moss walks and the Sunday forest ecology hike.

 Dee Montie – Dee is a retired attorney and experienced Southern Appalachian hiker.
 She is a former president of The Smoky Mountains Hiking Club.
 As a botany major in college, she developed a lifelong interest in flowering plants and ferns.
 Dee has led wildflower and fern hikes, as well as long-distance trail hikes, since 1985.
 Each year Dee and her husband, Murray Evans, travel from Vermont to experience spring in the Southern Appalachians.